 Sep 6 – Dec 20, 2019

-SPECTRA is an interdisciplinary group exhibition that seeks to explore ideas around utilizing theories of abstract art through multiple mediums.
-The exhibition offers a diverse group of artwork that all have foundations in abstract art theories, but dare to defer from traditionally accepted mediums, or provide insight into experimental modes of expression.
+SPECTRA is an interdisciplinary group exhibition that explores ideas around utilizing theories of abstract art through multiple mediums.
+The exhibition offers a diverse group of artworks.
+Each work has a foundation in abstract art theories, but dares to defer from traditionally accepted mediums, or offer insight into experimental modes of expression.

 Member Morning: SPECTRA

 UICA Members can enjoy an exclusive behind-the-scenes tour of the galleries led by Juana Williams, UICA's Exhibition's curator.
 Members, click here to register for Member Morning: SPECTRA.